 People who work in computer aided drafting technology use their skills to create two- and three-dimensional drawings on the computer.
 These drawings are used to visually represent buildings, bridges, canals, and houses.
-This program is available exclusively to students seeking admission to the National Technical Institute for the Deaf.
+This program is available for qualified deaf and hard of hearing students.

-The associate in applied science (AAS) in computer aided drafting (CAD) technology will prepare you for a rewarding career as a CAD technician.
+The associate in applied science (AAS) in computer aided drafting (CAD) technology, offered by RIT's National Technical Institute for the Deaf, will prepare you for a rewarding career as a CAD technician.
 The program provides you with the skills to become a support technician in the architecture, engineering and construction field.
 You might work with architects or engineers on projects such as buildings, highways, or bridges.
 Construction companies and building suppliers also hire CAD technicians.

 CAD operators, also called CAD technicians, take the sketches of an engineer, architect, or designer and produce a set of technical drawings.
 In addition to a strong emphasis on computer-aided drafting, the major provides you with a background in mathematics, building systems, construction regulations, site utilities, and materials and methods used in the architecture, engineering, and construction industries.

 The AAS degree in computer aided drafting technology prepares students to find immediate employment upon graduation or to continue their education by working towards a bachelor’s degree.
 Transfer requirements into RIT’s bachelor degree programs vary by program.

 As a student in the computer aided drafting technology program, you will be required to complete a cooperative (co-op) work experience prior to graduation.
 You may schedule your co-op after completing your second-year academic requirements.